-To select the most undervalued companies set the slider from 0% to as far as you would like to go.
-The top 30% most undervalued companies are selected in the image below.
+To get the most undervalued companies set the slider from 0% to as far as you would like to go.
+The top 30% (0% to 30%) most undervalued companies are selected in the image below.

 Combine Qi Value with your investment strategy

-Once you have selected undervalued companies with Qi Value you can of course add your favourite ratios or indicators – here are a few suggestions:
+Once you have selected the best Qi Value companies you can add your favourite ratios or indicators – here are a few suggestions:

 Combine Qi Value with the following indicators to find companies with an upward moving share price – this is a good way to avoid value trap companies.